 - Most studies are sponsored by Industry and Others, which confirms our earlier insight in Studies Info.

 - There was a large increase in the number of clinical studies sponsored by Industry and Others (academic and other institutions and non-profit organizations) in the decade from 2000-2010.
-A possible reason for this may be that diabetes has become a serious public health concern during those years and then there was an urgent need for new diabetes treatments.
+A possible reason for this may be that diabetes has become a serious public health concern during those years, which motivated investment in new diabetes treatments.